3137959601/usb_udp_video_transmission2/README.md

-QT host computer program，
+QT host computer program;
-using UDP and USB dual channels respectively to receive infrared camera images, and equipped with perfect image processing tools and host computer debugging tools.
+USB and UDP dual channels are used to receive infrared event type and gray level image respectively.

-实现串口与串口传输助手的通信，完成指令协议的制定与收发解析
-UDP通信还未整合
+And equipped with perfect image processing tools and serial command control tools